C.I.C.L. F.A.Q.s

 Each team pays $75 per season which pays for the trophies, bulletin mailing cost, and other minimal operating expenses.

 As half of the team's matches are "home", you should have a place to host the games.
 Most teams use the company cafeteria or a conference room.
-Arrangements can probably be made to accomadate extraordinary security needs.
+Arrangements can probably be made to accomodate extraordinary security needs.

 How can I make contact or join?